 This can be an important question to think about from a few different angles.
-Are there any faults with the property which make the current owners want to move away?
+Are there any faults with the property which may make the current owners want to move away?
 Be sure to ask questions about how the house functions, from its plumbing to its phone signal reception and everything in between.
 Is it in an area with good transport links?
-Also, what are the sellers like and what is their current situation?
+What are the sellers like, and what is their current situation?
 If they want to sell the property quickly then it may be a good chance to put in a lower price offer, you never know!

 Is it taking a long time to sell?